General information and conditions for the sale of a MunchRanch cat or kitten.

 A traumatized kitten will have a sad life and the family who owns it will miss a wonderful opportunity for a loving and therapeutic pet.

 Also, you have a week to take it to the vet for a kitty check.
 Take a stool sample as well.
-They need to be checked for parasites.
+Even though they have had one round of wormer meds, and flea meds, they need to be checked for parasites.

-As far as I know, they are clear of that, but if the vet finds any, I will pay for the meds, but not the visit.
+As far as I know, they are clear of parasites, but if the vet finds any, I will pay for the meds, but not the visit.

-You do not need to do any testing for things such as Leukemia because all my adults have already been tested and I have a leukemia free cattery.
-That is an unnecessary expense that’s not necessary unless you want to do it.
+You do not need to do any testing for things such as Leukemia because all my original adults have already been tested and I have a leukemia free cattery.

 Besides, if your kitten were to die of that, you get another one, or refund anyway.